 Bed Rest Effects

-Prolonged bed rest, as can occur during hospitalization, causes deconditioning and is seldom warranted.
+Prolonged bed rest, which can occur during hospitalization, causes deconditioning and is seldom warranted.
 The resulting inactivity has the following effects:

 With complete inactivity, muscle strength decreases by 5% per day, increasing risk of falls.